NoNotNotes/Yuubi/content/CMPA/Pediatrics.md

 5. Colostrum may begin begin produced as early as 5 months of pregnancy.
 6. Milk expressed during breastfeeding may be divided into two categories: foremilk and hindmilk.
 Foremilk contains more water and nutrients, while hindmilk contains more fat and calories.
 This is why it is important to perform complete breastfeeding.
 %%
+___
+# Fun Facts
+(*things the lecturer mentions, but is questionably within the scope of the presentation*)
+1. Neonates primarily breathe through their nose, as adults do.
+This is why suctioning is done on the mouth first, before the nose.
+2. Failure of the neonate to breathe within 60 seconds
+3. Bilirubin is *not* produced by the liver; the liver produces glucuronyl transferase that converts indirect bilirubin to direct bilirubin.
+In newborns, this enzyme is not sufficient, which results in physiologic jaundice.
+4. The four signs of infection are rubor, tumor, calor, and dolor; respectively, redness, swelling, heat, and pain.
+5. Colostrum may begin begin produced as early as 5 months of pregnancy.
+6. Milk expressed during breastfeeding may be divided into two categories: foremilk and hindmilk.
+Foremilk contains more water and nutrients, while hindmilk contains more fat and calories.
+This is why it is important to perform complete breastfeeding.